How to Make a Rough Cut of Your Photo Portfolio

 Review the Selected Photos

 Finally, take another pass through the photos that made the cut.
-Are you happy with your ?
+Are you with your selection?
 In the next lesson, we’ll show you how to make your final edit and isolate the best photos for your portfolio.

 Keep Following This Course